KSP-CKAN/CKAN/Spec.md

 ##### release_status

-The release status of the mod, one of `stable`, `testing` or `development`, in order of increasing instability.
+The release status of the mod, one of `stable`, `testing` or `development`, in order of decreasing stability.
 If not specified, a value of `stable` is assumed.

 ##### ksp_version